Click here to return to Amazon Web Services homepage

 The increased flexibility and agility that the cloud enables encourages innovation and fast paced development and deployment It eliminates the manual processes and time associated with provisioning on premises infrastructure including identifying hardware specifications negotiating price quotations managing purchase orders scheduling shipments and then deploying the resources However the ease of use and virtually unlimited on demand capacity requires a new way of thinking about expenditures Many businesses are composed of multiple systems run by various teams The capability to attribute resource costs to the individual organization or product owners drives efficient usage behavior and helps reduce waste Accurate cost attribution allows you to know which products are truly profitable and allows you to make more informed decisions about where to allocate budget …

 How do you evaluate cost when you select services?

-How do you meet cost targets when you select resource type and size?
+How do you meet cost targets when you select resource type, size and number?

 Pricing model selection